jdcarvalho/pynet-tester/README.md

     python pynet-tester.py --list

-Get your better server ID and check internet speed with this command:
+Get the best server ID (usually the closest to you) and check internet speed with this command:

     python pynet-tester.py --check SERVER_ID